phetsims/fourier-making-waves/doc/implementation-notes.md

 At it's core, the model for the **Wave Packet** screen relies on the same code used by the other screens to compute component (harmonic) waveforms: `Harmonic.createDataSetStatic`.

 But this screen has performance issues not found in the other 2 screens.
-In the worst case (with Component Spacing set to π/4) there are 97 Fourier components.
+In the worst case (with "Component Spacing" set to π/4) there are 97 Fourier components.
 So this screen needed a lightweight model, not the richer model of `FourierSeries` and `Harmonic` used in the other screens.